Programming in Go

 If the number of subscripts of that next node exceeds

-to the number of subscripts required, and returns an INSUFFSUBS error.
-In this case theelemsUsed
+next.elemsAlloc, the method setsnext.elemsUsedto the number of subscripts required, and returns an INSUFFSUBS error.
+In this case theelemsUsedis greater thanelemsAlloc.If one of the

 If there is no subsequent node, the method returns the NODEEND error (

-), making no changes to the structures belownext
+yottadb.YDB_ERR_NODEEND), making no changes to the structures belownext.

 Go KeyT NodePrevST()